 - The bank requests to be listed as a Lender’s Loss Payable on the Property policy

-It is also often required by most standard lease agreements that landlords be added as loss payees.
-For example, a landlord will require a tenant in a commercial building to list them as a loss payee on the tenant’s insurance policies.
-In this case, if there is an accident or loss on the tenant’s premises, the landlord will benefit from the tenant’s insurance coverage.
+Most standard lease agreements also commonly mandate landlords to be included as loss payees, particularly in the realm of commercial insurance endorsements.
+For instance, when a landlord oversees a tenant in a commercial building, they typically stipulate that the tenant must designate them as a loss payee on their insurance policies.
+This arrangement ensures that in the event of an accident or loss occurring on the tenant’s premises, the landlord stands to benefit from the tenant’s insurance coverage.

 Another instance where we see loss payees is in commercial crime policies.
 A commercial crime policy is basically a type of property policy, specifically for money.
 A commercial crime policy typically has a “loss payee clause” which allows for a loss to be paid to third parties where contractually required and where a third party has insurable interest.